Unlocking broiler potential: essential nutritional insights

 Responses to energy and balanced protein, the key drivers, were interesting.
 The maximum response was observed with the lowest energy, highest balanced protein point.
 When dropping to 10% of global advice for energy following, lowest weight gain was demonstrated.
 Interestingly, the highest energy with highest protein is not optimal.
 This combination performs 5% below the lowest energy, highest balanced protein point.

-When you stay at 95% of advice in balanced protein, feed intake is lower.
-However, lowering protein increases feed intake.
-Therefore, producers must balance daily gain and FCR.
+When you stay at 95% of advice in balanced protein, feed intake is lower than at 100% irrespective of energy.
+Further reduction in balanced protein results in further depressions in feed intake ultimately leading to costly losses in daily gain and FCR.

 At the lowest level of balanced protein, finished weight is just under 2 kg at 41 days.
 Compare this to optimum balanced protein and energy when the trial shows 3.5 kg at 41 days with over 25% breast meat yield.